 Like yogurt, tangy kefir is made by adding bacteria cultures to milk.
 That makes it a great source of probiotics, a type of bacteria that can boost your digestive health, Rumsey says.
 It’s thinner than yogurt, so it makes it a great base for a morning smoothie.

 Kefir’s rich in calcium and vitamin D (some brands have added D).
-As a breakfast food it may also help you burn fat during the day and eat fewer calories overall.
 Choose plain kefir over flavored, more-sugary options.
 Toss cherries on top for a sweet kick that pairs hunger-fighting fiber with immune-boosting vitamin A.

-Power It Up: Turn this pairing into well-balanced, tasty smoothie by blending with 2 teaspoons of nut butter, 1/2 teaspoon of vanilla extract, and 1/4 teaspoon of cinnamon.
+Power it up: Turn this pairing into a well-balanced, tasty smoothie by blending with 2 teaspoons of nut butter, 1/2 teaspoon of vanilla extract, and 1/4 teaspoon of cinnamon.

 Dynamic Duo: Greek Yogurt + Muesli

 Protein like that found in Greek-style yogurt should be a priority nutrient for breakfast.
-It will keep you feeling fuller longer, hold your blood sugar stable, and may help you eat fewer calories later in the day.
+It can help you burn more calories.

 A protein-rich breakfast can boost levels of a brain chemical that blunts cravings for sugary, high-fat foods later on.
 “Choose one with no more than 15 grams of sugar," Rumsey says.

 Kicking off your day with a whole-grain cereal like muesli can help lower your chances of getting high blood pressure.
 Muesli is a no-cooking-required mixture of oats and other items like nuts.
 It’s often lower in calories and sugar than its cousin, granola.
-And the mix of protein and carbs that yogurt and muesli delivers can dull hunger pangs and cravings.
-Rumsey says a quarter cup is a good serving size.
+And the mix of protein and carbs that yogurt and muesli deliver can dull hunger pangs and cravings.
+Rumsey says a quarter-cup is a good serving size.

 Dynamic Duo: Whole-Grain Tortilla + Hummus